• Play the sound file

-[Music clip: From Haydn's Derbyshire Marches, harpsichord'n'kazoo version]
+[Music clip: From Haydn's Derbyshire March No. 2, harpsichord'n'kazoo version version]

 01 — Intro.
 Hoo-kay, this is your humbly genial host John Derbyshire and that was one of Haydn's Derbyshire Marches played on harpsichord and kazoo.
 I venture to speculate that this may be the very first time Haydn's music has ever been performed on that particular combination of instruments.

 See, I like to vary our intro music.
 By contractual agreement it has to be the Derbyshire Marches, but there's nothing to stop me handing copies of the sheet music to specialists in challenging or obscure instruments like the kazoo and inviting them to offer a rendering.
 If anyone out there knows how to play the spoons, I'd be much obliged.

 But enough of these fripperies.
 Let's get down to what the Chinese call "Great matters under heaven": statecraft and the fate of nations — beginning, of course, with the Presidential contest.
 I seriously doubt that either Mr Trump or Mrs Clinton knows how to play the spoons; but there are those who will say that Mr Trump was born with a silver spoon in his mouth, while Mrs Clinton's personal history brings to mind Dr Johnson's warning about a man who preaches moral relativism, quote: "When he leaves our houses, let us count our spoons."

 That's the best I can do by way of a segue.
 I don't believe the great lexicographer had anything at all to say about the kazoo.